plsstephenson/recapt/README.md

 # Welcome to Recapt

-Quality supplier of technical documentation and localization project management services.
+Quality supplier of technical documentation and localization services.

 ## Services